 Baseball Scores Pacific Coast League Missions 4, Sacramento 2.
 Portland 7, Los Angeles 2.
-Hollywood 3.
-Oakland 1.
-He stood as a rock against Ric- Interesting Card Staged Under Lakard's efforts to promote a match hor Defence League Auspices A display of boxing, held in the Canadian Labor Defence League moter to give Gene Tunney his title Hall last Friday evening was well chance.
+Hollywood 3, Oakland 1. ing a monopoly for Madison Square He stood as a rock against Ric- Interesting Card Staged Under Lakard's efforts to promote a match hor Defence League Auspices A display of boxing, held in the Canadian Labor Defence League moter to give Gene Tunney his title Hall last Friday evening was well chance.
 His friendship for Tunney patronized by devotees of the chuliand the encouragement he gave the flower art.
-Several events preceded young fighter, prompted Gene to the main bout and the talent disset up the "Muldoon-Tunney played showed great promise and heavyweight trophy when, in 1928 the trainers deserve credit. he retired as the undefeated cham- Donald Montgomery and Robert Woods, both age 12 years, weight 80 Muldoon's remarkable health did pounds, were first on the program. not fail until 1931, when he was 86 Woods was the more aggressive and years old, and then it took a fall made it interesting for his opponfrom a horse on his 600 acre "health age 13, weight 85 pounds, put on three lively one-minute rounds, Shane Murray and Severená Domarried, announced that he had minato, 15 years, 100 pounds, were adopted his secretary.
+Several events preceded young fighter, prompted Gene to the main bout and the talent disset up the "Muldoon-Tunney played showed great promise and heavyweight trophy when, in 1928 the trainers deserve credit. he retired as the undefeated cham- Donald Montgomery and Robert Woods, both age 12 years, weight 80 Muldoon's remarkable health did pounds, were first on the program. not fail until 1931, when he was 86 Woods was the more aggressive and years old, and then it took a fall made it interesting for his opponfrom a horse on his 600 acre "health farm" at Purchase, N.Y., to lay him low.
+He never fully recovered from age 13, weight 85 pounds, put on an arm injury that paralyzed the three lively one-minute rounds. finishing up full of fight.
+In April, 1932, Muldoon, who never Shane Murray and Severená Domarried, announced that he had minato, 15 years, 100 pounds, were adopted his secretary.
 Miss Margarfairly evenly matched in a three et Farrell, who was 43 years old, and one-minute round fight.
-Dominate had named her heir to his estate had the advantage of height, but estimated then at more than \$1,-Murray set the pace and the bell at 000.000 in value. the end of the last marked the cli- Aside from his outstanding work max to a round of unparalleled feron the boxing commission, Muldoon was known as the originator of the ocity.
+Dominato had named her heir to his estate had the advantage of height, but estimated then at more than \$1,-Murray set the pace and the bell at 000.000 in value. the end of the last marked the cli- Aside from his outstanding work max to a round of unparalleled feron the boxing commission, Muldoon was known as the originator of the ocity.
 Pete Chenoski and Darrow Gomez, "health farm" idea whereby business and professional men were put 19 years, weight 125 pounds, mixed through hard physical routine in it up for three rounds of two minthe open to overcome the effects of utes each.
 Gomez fell through the sedentary pursuits.
 Muldoon's es- ropes in the first round but was tablishment attracted some of the back in the ring.
 Clinches were nuits last goal tion Association won the first game from the Kaiens with the close score of 2 to 1.
 The Grotto won the second game from the Empress 4-0, and lost the third game to the Kalens with a score of 3 to 5, as a result of a fielding blow-up in one inning.